 New Zealand is a fantastic destination for a self-drive holiday in a motorhome for a number of reasons.

 First of all, the distances are not that great, so to drive from one location in your campervan to the next won’t take long.
 This will allow you to spend more time at each fantastic destination.
+There’s plenty of good parking too, so if you’re hoping to catch some of the exciting Events in Auckland you rarely need to worry about leaving your van behind.

 Another reason is that New Zealanders themselves love the camping lifestyle and there are plenty of options for those undertaking their own campervan holiday in “the Land of the Long White Cloud”.
 There is even a national organisation dedicated to camping – click here.